wp-plugins/wangguard/readme.txt

 = Configuration =

-After the plugin is activated, you can configure it by selecting the "WangGuard configuration" tab on the "Admin Plugins" page.
+After the plugin is activated, you can configure it by selecting the "configuration" tab on the "WangGuard" page.

 = Usage =